What is a leased line anyway?

 Maybe it crept up on you as you hired more staff, put more into cloud systems and added more bandwidth-hungry apps – or perhaps your business has suddenly exploded?
 Either way, if you’re on the same connection you had when it was a few of you and the dog, you probably need an upgrade.

-A Leased Line (or Managed Internet Access as we call it) simply means you get a dedicated ultrafast fibre connection – not just to the curb – but all the way into your building.
+A Leased Line (or Dedicated Internet Access as we call it) simply means you get a dedicated ultrafast fibre connection – not just to the curb – but all the way into your building.

 Even robots don’t like to share